 The Board of Trustees has overall control of the Charity, its property and funds.
 The Trustees meet as a full Board at least three times a year.
 Its principal committees are:

-Sub Committes may be established as required, for example, the Property Reference Group oversees the Dream Centre project.
-These committees meet more frequently than the full Board.
-Trustees meet annually with the Governors to review their strategy and plans for the future.
+Sub-Committees meet more frequently than the full Board.
+Trustees also meet annually with the Governors to review their strategy and plans for the future.
 The Trustees are recruited from a range of backgrounds and professions with the aim of providing a balanced and relevant spread of skills and experience on the Board.
-The current Board includes depth of skills in finance, property, health, law, and marketing, as well as direct experience of a parent of a former pupil.
-At each Annual General Meeting, one third of the Trustees retire and are eligible to stand for re-election.
+The current Board includes depth of skills in finance, property, health, law, and compliance, as well as direct experience of a parent whose daughter uses the Charity’s services.
 The Charity's Company Secretary acts as Clerk to the Trustee Board.

 Board of Governors

 The Trustee Board is supported by a Board of Governors, which has a distinct and separate identity from that of the Trustees.
-The Governors are responsible for securing the effective and efficient operation and management of all services including the School, Chailey Heritage Residential, Chailey Heritage Futures and Chailey Heritage Pathways.
+The Governors are responsible for securing the effective and efficient operation and management of all services including the School, Chailey Heritage Residential, Chailey Heritage Futures, Chailey Heritage Pathways, The LSC and Hub.